 - Free agents – People who choose jobs and derive their primary income from their work.
 For example, web designers who work by contract.

 - Casual earners – people who use independent work for supplementary income.
-They may have part-time / full time jobs or even be in semi-retirement.
+They may have part-time/full time jobs or even be in semi-retirement.
 For example, teachers working as examiners.

 - Reluctants – people who are classed as self-employed, but who would prefer to do the same (or similar) job reclassified as employed.
-Examples, could include delivery drivers (Hermes, Deliveroo, Amazon) Workers who feel self-employment status is a way for company to pay less than minimum wage, avoid sickness benefits and greater job insecurity.
+Examples could include delivery drivers (Hermes, Deliveroo, Amazon) Workers who feel self-employment status is a way for a company to pay less than minimum wage, avoid sickness benefits and greater job insecurity.
 In theory, they are being paid for separate contracts, but in reality, it is the continuation of the same job – picking up passengers.